Areas of Interest

 The goal of the Zhang lab is to understand the fundamental relations between protein sequence, structure and function.
 The major focus of the lab is to develop new bioinformatics algorithms to predict 3-dimensional protein structure from the amino acid sequence and deduce the biological function of proteins by comparing the predicted structures with the function databases.

 A number of computational methods developed by the Zhang lab have been demonstrated in the CASP experiments to be the world's best for protein structure prediction and function annotation.
 The lab is currently working on extending the developed protein modeling algorithms for protein design and structure-based drug discovery.
-They are especially interested in modeling G protein-coupled receptors and the interactions with the associated ligands with the purpose of developing new drugs to regulate these interactions ( Read more on Zhang Lab research).
+They are especially interested in modeling G protein-coupled receptors and the interactions with the associated ligands with the purpose of developing new drugs to regulate these interactions.
+Read more about Zhang lab research.

 Honors & Awards